paul-b-dev232/yellow-packet/.github/pull_request_template.md

 - [ ] Have you rebased the branch on top of the latest change in main?
 - [ ] Is your code getting reviewed?
-- [ ] Has you squashed your code after getting approved?
+- [ ] Have you squashed your code after getting approved?